gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The "k" parameter includes the OSCORE Master Secret.

+   * The "exp" parameter specifies when the OSCORE Master Secret expires.

    * The "alg" parameter, if present, has as value the AEAD algorithm used in the group.

    * The "kid" parameter, if present, has as value the identifier of the key in the parameter "k".